Frequently Asked Questions

 - Math – Instruction for HiCap students is a grade level above for students in grades 4-5 for the 2022-2023 school year.

 Q: What do I do if I’m not sure about enrolling in HiCap or staying at my home school?

 A: We have parent meetings to provide more information and give you an opportunity to ask questions.
 Talk to your current teacher and principal to see what they think.
 There are resources on our website that may help you.
 Talking to parents of students who are currently in the program can also be helpful.

 Q: If I decide to enroll my student in a magnet program, can I change my mind later and re-enroll her in our home school?

-A: Due to space concerns at some of our elementary schools, if you enroll in one of the magnet schools and decide mid-year that you would like to go back to your home school, we will try to accomodate you, but we can not guarantee there will be capacity in your home school.
-If you want to make the change for the next school year, there is a good chance we will be able to accomodate you at your home school.
+A: Due to space concerns at some of our elementary schools, if you enroll in one of the magnet schools and decide mid-year that you would like to go back to your home school, we will try to accommodate you, but we can not guarantee there will be capacity in your home school.
+If you want to make the change for the next school year, there is a good chance we will be able to accommodate you at your home school.
 Regardless of which school your child attends, she or he will be provided with HiCap services if you so desire.

 Q: If I don’t choose to have my child receive HiCap services next year, can she or he get services later?

 A: Yes.
 Once a child is identified or grades 2 and above, they are eligible for HiCap services in any future school year.

 Q: Will the District be offering ongoing opportunities for parents to learn about highly capable students?